Why fly in to Innsbruck Airport?

 Secondly, flying in to Innsbruck can be incredibly beautiful.
 I remember flying in when I got back from Chicago for work.
 It was a sunny morning and the views were astounding.
 Every person on that plane was gasping out of the small plane windows, making photos and videos.
 I was flying in from the northwest, where the rolling German hills made way for the unrivalled Austrian Alps.

 I guess it’s not easy for the pilots to navigate through this type of landscape, especially in bad weather – the snowfall doesn’t make their work easier, but the runway was free of snow and they did a great job landing our plane safely.
+Check out Ash’s blog to find out how Innsbruck Airport deals with snow and helps planes fly safely between the mountains.

 What is flying into Innsbruck airport like?